Labour leadership winner: Sir Keir Starmer

-Sir Keir Starmer has been at the heart of Labour's front bench during the tumultuous years of debate over Brexit.
+Widely considered as the frontrunner during the leadership race, Sir Keir was at the heart of Labour's front bench during the tumultuous years of the UK's exit from the EU.

-So, what do we know about the candidate?
+So, what else do we know about the former lawyer who is succeeding Jeremy Corbyn?

 Sir Keir was born in 1962 in Southwark, London, to his parents Rod - a toolmaker, and Josephine - a nurse.